-Germany and Kazakhstan enjoy wide-ranging bilateral ties.
-Germany is a major partner of Kazakhstan among the EU member states, a fact demonstrated by the numerous high-level visits in both directions.
-Federal President Frank-Walter Steinmeier’s visit to Kazakhstan from 11 to 13 July 2017 gave new momentum to the German-Kazakh relationship with a view to further deepening cooperation in the 25th anniversary year of the establishment of bilateral diplomatic relations.
-During his visit, the Federal President attended the Astana Expo 2017 and met with Kazakh President Nursultan Nazarbayev.
+Germany and Kazakhstan enjoy wide‑ranging bilateral ties.
+Germany is a major partner of Kazakhstan among the EU member states, a fact demonstrated by the numerous high‑level visits in both directions.
+Federal President Frank‑Walter Steinmeier’s visit to Kazakhstan from 11 to 13 July 2017 gave new momentum to the German‑Kazakh relationship with a view to further deepening cooperation in the 25th anniversary year of the establishment of bilateral diplomatic relations.
+During his visit, the Federal President attended the Astana Expo 2017 and met Kazakh President Nursultan Nazarbayev.
 In recent times, German‑Kazakh relations have been marked by a more intense political dialogue, a sound legal basis between the countries and the dynamic development of cooperation in the economic, cultural and humanitarian spheres.

 The some 800,000 ethnic Germans who have immigrated to Germany from Kazakhstan and the some 180,000 members of the German minority still living in Kazakhstan form a special bridge between the two countries.

 Kazakhstan is by far Germany’s most important trading partner in Central Asia.
-After the difficult years of 2015 and 2016, trade between the two countries reached a total of just under four billion euros in 2016.
-Bilateral trade then grew by 30 percent in the first half of 2017.
+After the difficult years of 2015 and 2016, trade between the two countries reached a total of over five billion euros in 2018.
 Export credit guarantees, known as Hermes insurance, still remain a problem as their availability continues to be limited.

-Both Germany and Kazakhstan are keen to cooperate in the area of raw materials.
-As early as February 2012, the two countries signed an intergovernmental agreement to establish a partnership in the fields of raw materials, industry and technology with the aim of securing the supply of raw materials for German industry and using the transfer of technology to promote Kazakhstan’s industrialisation.
+Both Germany and Kazakhstan are keen to see partnerships in the fields of raw materials and technology.
+As early as February 2012, the two countries signed an intergovernmental agreement to establish a partnership in the spheres of raw materials, industry and technology with the aim of securing the supply of raw materials for German industry and using the transfer of technology to promote Kazakhstan’s industrialisation.

-Kazakhstan’s main exports to Germany are oil, iron and steel goods and chemical products.
-Kazakhstan is Germany’s fourth-largest supplier of oil.
-German exports to Kazakhstan comprise machinery, electrical equipment, chemical products, cars and car parts and pharmaceutical products.
+Kazakhstan’s main exports to Germany are oil, iron and steel goods as well as chemical products.
+Kazakhstan is Germany’s fourth‑largest supplier of oil.
+German exports to Kazakhstan comprise machinery, electrical equipment, chemical products, cars and car parts as well as pharmaceutical products.

 The Delegation of German Economy for Central Asia in Almaty oversees German companies’ business activities in Kazakhstan and the other Central Asian countries and helps local firms establish business contacts with Germany.
 Around 100 German representative offices and branches have joined the German Business Association in the Republic of Kazakhstan.
 In all, there are more than 200 German companies operating in Kazakhstan.
 Germany Trade and Invest (GTAI) has an office in Almaty.

 Although Kazakhstan has not been a partner country for bilateral development cooperation since April 2008, Germany is active in Kazakhstan through its regional development cooperation programmes in Central Asia.
-Besides advising the Kazakh Government on building a vocational training system in the country, these programmes focus on areas including good governance (legal advice), sustainable economic development, the environment and energy efficiency, and disaster prevention.
+Besides advising the Kazakh Government on building a vocational training system in the country, these programmes focus on areas including good governance (legal advice), sustainable economic development, the environment and energy efficiency as well as disaster prevention.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) has offices in Astana and Almaty.
 The Centre for International Migration and Development (CIM) and the Senior Expert Service (SES) second German experts to Kazakhstan.
 The two countries are seeking to regulate water resources in Central Asia within the framework of the Berlin Process.
 Furthermore, Germany supports the upgrading of Kazakhstan’s credit standing within the framework of the OECD.

 Culture and education

-German language centres in Astana, Karaganda, Pavlodar and Kostanay operate as partner institutions of the Goethe-Institut, providing the opportunity to obtain internationally recognised certificates.
-The German Reading Rooms at the libraries in Astana and Ust-Kamenogorsk provide information on Germany as well as print, audio and video material from and about Germany.
+German language centres in Astana, Karaganda, Pavlodar and Kostanay operate as partner institutions of the Goethe‑Institut, providing the opportunity to obtain internationally recognised certificates.
+The German Reading Rooms at the libraries in Astana and Ust‑Kamenogorsk provide information on Germany as well as print, audio and video material from and about Germany.
 The dual system of vocational training, which is based on the German model, is still being developed and is supported by Germany and the EU.
 Every year, the DAAD finances stays in Germany for some 60 to 70 Kazakh students (university summer schools, partial and full grants, some of them over several years) and looks after people in Germany on scholarships from the Kazakh Government’s Bolashak (Future) programme.
 The Kazakh Centre for Culture and Literature in the Staatsbibliothek zu Berlin was officially opened in November 2018 and contains many works by Kazakh authors in different languages.